teramuza/react-native-tera-template/readme.md

-# DEPRECATED
+## ⛔️ DEPRECATED ⛔️
 Jfrog sunset Bintray, a new repo will be created with the latest rn update that no longer uses Bintray.
+See more : https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/

-## React Native Tera's Template
+# React Native Tera's Template

 React Native template with Tera's configuration, ready to use.